mihaifm/vimpanel/readme.md

 * Create and display any number of panels
 * Session support: find your panels and all other windows the way you left them when you exited Vim
 * Filesystem operations, including file copying using visual selection
-* Propper handling of Windows paths
+* Proper handling of Windows paths
 * Explore the filesystem without constrains, in explorer mode
 * Use it for project management, keeping bookmarks, notes or anything you like

+Vimpanel builds upon [NERDTree](https://github.com/scrooloose/nerdtree), in an attempt to make the side panel a place where you can keep your stuff organized, rather than just a file system explorer.

 ### Getting started